elamaran619/amazon-quicksight-user-guide/doc_source/changing-visual-layout.md

 If you reduce the size of the browser window, Amazon QuickSight resizes and if necessary reorders visuals for optimal display\.
 For example, smaller visuals that were side by side might be displayed sequentially\.
 The original layout is restored when the size of the browser window is increased again\.

+Note:

 ## Changing Visual Location<a name="change-visual-location"></a>

-On the analysis page, choose the move handle on the visual you want to relocate\.
+On the analysis page, choose the move handle on the visual that you want to relocate\.
 Drag the visual to where you want it\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/visual-handle.png)